-In today's market, getting a HUD 223(f) loan can be one of the best ways to purchase or refinance a multifamily property.
-In recent years, these loans have become increasingly popular due to the fact that they offer very long loan terms, high leverage, and competitive interest rates.
-On top of that, they are also non-recourse.
+In today's market, the HUD 223(f) loan is one of the most cost-effective methods to purchase or refinance a multifamily property.
+In recent years, the 223f program has become increasingly popular due to the fact that it offers long loan terms, high leverage, and competitive interest rates.
+On top of that, 223(f) loans are also non-recourse.
 Despite that, many investors and developers still believe that the HUD 223(f) loan is just for affordable properties or non-profits.

 However, this simply isn't the case.
 While affordable properties do get some additional benefits under the program, a HUD 223(f) loan is also an excellent way to buy or refinance market-rate multifamily properties.
-At Commercial Real Estate Loans, Inc., we're excited to guide you through the entire HUD 223(f) loan process and help you achieve a successful closing.
+At Commercial Real Estate Loans, Inc., our experienced mortgage bankers can to guide you through the entire HUD 223(f) loan process and help you achieve a successful closing.